sjeung/virtual_Watermaze_EEG_Analysis/README.md

 Berrak Hosgoren (Uni Padova) supported EEG preprocessing and initial evaluation of data quality.
 Christoph Ploner (CHARITE), Carsten Finke (CHARITE), Klaus Gramann (TUB) supervised the project, were involved in conception of the project as well as provided theoretical feedback.

+### Funding
+This study was funded by the Deutsche Forschungsgemeinschaft DFG, German Research Foundation—Project number 327654276—SFB 1315

 ### Acknowledgements
-Tore Knabe implemented the virtual environment
+Tore Knabe supported implemention of the virtual environment
-Funding agencies etc?

 ## License
 GNU General Public License v2.0